 Tuesday, November 5, 2013

-The two old Malay aunties stopping to say G'day.
+The two old Malay aunties stopping for Allo.
 In fact, as revealed some months ago, the elder is the aunt of the younger here.
-(There might even be a dozen years between them, something that is quite unapparent on any cursory observation.)
+(There might even be a dozen years between them, something that was quite unapparent on any cursory observation.)
 Elder stopping first draws the Youngster back.
 Hello, Hello.
-Off to the Haig Road stalls where a friend awaits, it seems, Youngster with a smattering of English conspiratorially leaning close.
-For some reason Labu Labi is no longer the place of choice for this inseparable pair and their little gathering of women of their generation.
+Off to the Haig stalls where a friend awaits, it seems.
+Youngster with a smattering of English conspiratorially, leaning close.
+For some reason Labu Labi was no longer the choice for this inseparable pair and their little gathering of women of their generation.
 (For a few weeks after the MOM raid that trapped the illegal Malaysian workers, the Younger had cleared plates and cups from the L.L. tables.)
-Usually, the exchanges are greetings of the hour and enquiries after taking of food and drink. — YahTidah / suda or lapar—Yes/No; done or hungry.
-Following the pleasantries now, Youngster rebounds once more after taking a few steps; there is one further part sometimes added to our ceremonial.
+Usually, the exchanges consist of greetings of the hour, enquiries after taking of food and drink.
+YahTidah / suda or lapar.
+Yes/No; done or hungry.
+Following the pleasantries now, Youngster rebounds once more after taking a few steps; there is one further part sometimes added to the ceremonial.
 As if pulling a gun, Younger presents her thick, heavily creased and chapped palm that carries a pair of rings on the fingers—discovered as we clap high-five.
 (Many even of these elderly sport eye-popping sparklers suggesting gangster molls, or the consorts of emperors ages past prepared for the after-life.
 This pair is far more modest.)
 Youngster’s retreat brings Great-aunt forward, following suit with her own raised hand, lesser English meaning a broader smile.
-Nodding and beaming.
-Colourful full-length print baju kurung, scarves, light make-up in their cases.
+Nodding & beaming.
+Colourful full-length baju kurung, scarves, light make-up in their cases.
 A passing glance at the pair on the street would not provide the slightest hint of the hidden girlishness and élan.

 No comments: